WOLFSHEAD THROUGH THE AGES -- The History of Robin Hood

 So, where's Robin Hood at today?
 In just the past few years, he's been the star of a cartoon show, another TV series, new pantomines, and several novels and short stories.
 Many Robin Hood musicals are racing towards production.
 Robin Hood's 20th century descendant, Robyn, teams up with the Merry Men's children for time travelling adventures in the Canadian children's TV series Back to Sherwood.
 People have done science fiction versions of the legend, like in the novel, The Sherwood Game.
 Or "historical" novels like Nicholas Chase's Locksley, Parke Godwin's novels and Hood by Stephen R. Lawhead.
 Robin and Marian are even medieval detectives in a series of mystery stories by Clayton Emery.
 Humourist Spike Milligan took Roger Lancelyn Green's The Adventures of Robin Hood children's book and rewrote it full of modern gags, jokey rants and silly names in his 1998 book Robin Hood According to Spike Milligan.
 I'm told there's even a Robin Hood romance novel or three out there.

 Modern Robin Hood scholarship really took off in the 1950s with a debate being Rodney Hilton and J.C.
 Holt.
 There have been numerous recent books and articles taking a critical look at the legend.
 The tales once considered "good enough for fools" are finally getting some respect in academia.
-Since this website began in 1997, there have been four international academic conferences devoted to the outlaw hero.
+Since this website began in 1997, there have been several international academic conferences devoted to the outlaw hero.

 Where is Robin Hood headed?